What does the RegTool.exe file do?

 RegTool.exe is not a Windows system file and is known to frequently cause computer problems.
 RegTool.exe is found in a subdirectory of "C:\Program Files".

 It has none of the usual file information, such as version number, etc. The RegTool file is not part of the Windows operating system.
-You may uninstall the related program using Windows Control Panel.
-The program executes in the background, and can only be terminated using Windows Task Manager.
+The application does not have a visible window, and does not appear on the taskbar.
 When Windows starts, this process is automatically started at the same time (Registry: MACHINE\Run).

-RegTool.exe is capable of monitor other applications as well as log keyboard entries.
+RegTool.exe is capable of log keyboard entries as well as monitor other applications.

 For this reason, 41% of all experts consider this file to be a possible threat.
 The probability that it can cause harm is high.